High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Convex Estimation via Nuclear Norm Regularization

 To derive the estimation error bound for $\cm{\widehat{A}}_{\text{SN}}$, we make the following assumption on the random error $\bm{e}_t=\textup{vec}(\cm{E}_t)$.

-\begin{assumption} Let $\bm{e}_t=\bm{\Sigma}_{\bm{e}}^{1/2}\bm{\xi}_t$, where $\{\bm{\xi}_t\}$ is a sequence of $i.i.d.$ random vectors, with $\mathbb{E}(\bm{\xi}_t)=\bm{0}$ and $\textup{var}(\bm{\xi}_t)=\bm{I}_p$, and $\bm{\Sigma_e}=\textup{var}(\bm{e}_t)$ is a positive definite matrix.
-In addition, the entries $(\bm{\xi}_{it})_{1\leq i\leq p}$ of $\bm{\xi}_t$ are mutually independent and $\kappa^2$-sub-Gaussian, i.e., $\mathbb{E}(e^{\mu\xi_{it}})\leq e^{\kappa^2\mu^2/2}$, for any $\mu\in\mathbb{R}$ and $i=1,\dots, p$. \end{assumption}
+\begin{assumption} Let $\bm{e}_t=\bm{\Sigma}_{\bm{e}}^{1/2}\bbm{\xi}_t$, where $\{\bbm{\xi}_t\}$ is a sequence of $i.i.d.$ random vectors, with $\mathbb{E}(\bbm{\xi}_t)=\bm{0}$ and $\textup{var}(\bbm{\xi}_t)=\bm{I}_p$, and $\bm{\Sigma_e}=\textup{var}(\bm{e}_t)$ is a positive definite matrix.
+In addition, the entries $(\xi_{it})_{1\leq i\leq p}$ of $\bbm{\xi}_t$ are mutually independent and $\kappa^2$-sub-Gaussian, i.e., $\mathbb{E}(e^{\mu\xi_{it}})\leq e^{\kappa^2\mu^2/2}$, for any $\mu\in\mathbb{R}$ and $i=1,\dots, p$. \end{assumption}

-The sub-Gaussianity condition in Assumption \ref{asmp:gaussian} is milder than the commonly used normality assumption in the literature on high-dimensional stationary vector autoregressive models \citep{basu2015regularized, raskutti2019convex}.
-This relaxation is made possible through establishing a novel martingale-based concentration bound in the proof of the deviation bound; see Lemma \ref{lemma:deviation} in Appendix \ref{subsec:auxlemma}.
+Assumption \ref{asmp:gaussian} implies that $\cm{E}_t$ are $i.i.d.$, which is standard in the literature on high-dimensional time series models.
+It may be relaxed to the weakly dependent case through strong mixing conditions as in \citet{wong2017lasso}.
+The sub-Gaussianity condition in Assumption \ref{asmp:gaussian} is milder than the commonly used normality assumption in the literature \citep{basu2015regularized, raskutti2019convex}.
+This relaxation is made possible through establishing a novel martingale-based concentration bound in the proof of the deviation bound; see Lemma \ref{lemma:deviation} in Appendix \ref{subsec:auxlemma} of the supplementary file.
 The covariance matrix $\bm{\Sigma_e}$ captures the contemporaneous dependency in $\cm{E}_t$, and the constant $\kappa$ controls the tail heaviness of the marginal distributions.